It's very difficult to speak for all guys when it comes to physical attraction. What I find attractive may vary slightly from another guy.

 For me, as I've been upfront and honest in this area, I MUST be physically attracted to a woman before I search for other things about her.
 Something you can read in my article: What Does It Really Mean To Only Want To Date Beautiful Women?

-Physical attraction and chemistry is something I have absolutely no control over and is something I can NOT create or make happen "after that fact".
+Physical attraction is something I have absolutely no control over and is something I can NOT create or make happen "after that fact".
 It's either there or it isn't.

 If I'm to wait until AFTER we connect and communicate on another level for the attraction or chemistry to kick in AND since I've already stated I can't create something that just happens - then I'm left with a woman who would probably only make a great friend and nothing more.